This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 Canceled (with Pending) true not null* not null

 There may exist in the view one or more "housekeeping" columns that have been reserved for PDXpert's private use.
 These columns' names begin with the prefix HK (for instance, HK1).
-Housekeeping columns may be redefined or eliminated in a future PDXpert release.
-These columns will not be documented, and you should ignore them in your SQL queries.
-Do not create any custom attributes that use the HK prefix.
-You may want to create a user-defined view that excludes the housekeeping columns.
+Housekeeping columns may be changed or eliminated in a future PDXpert release.
+These columns are not documented, and you should ignore them in your SQL queries.
+Do not add any custom attributes that use the HK prefix.
+You may want to make a user-specified view that excludes the housekeeping columns.

-The column ordering may not be exactly as shown in this table, and may change in a future PDXpert release.
+The column sequence may not be exactly as shown in this table, and may change in a future PDXpert release.
 Use the column name, not ordinal position, in your SQL queries.

 ItemId GUID (item primary key) unique record identifier; not visible within PDXpert client